 There is no problem to process hard metal powders (WC/Co/Cu) in water with binder (PVA, PEG, PVP) with Freeze Granulation.
 Diamonds can be mixed in a slurry, but with larger sizes (>100 um) problems with segregation due to difference in density will increase.

 As we use air atomization in Freeze Granulation, the size distribution of granules will be approximately 10-700 um, but can be adjusted by spray settings to the finer or coarser side.

-We cannot guarantee one diamond in each granule since granule size varies.
-It will be random, but for a pressed green body, distribution of diamonds will be homogeneous.
+We cannot guarantee one diamond in each granule since granule sizes vary.
+The results produced will not all be consistent, but for the pressed green body, which is a type of granule, the distribution of diamonds will be homogeneous.